 ALA changed our name to Vegan Outreach.
-We decided not to continue holding our Stop Eating Animals banners because, while being seen by large numbers of people, many responded abusively or didn’t get what we meant (as obvious as it seemed to us).
+We decided not to continue holding our Stop Eating Animals banners because, while being seen by large numbers of people, many responded abusively or didn’t understand what we meant.
 We found that handing out booklets was a much more productive use of time.

-I moved from Tucson to Pittsburgh (above) to live with Matt, Anne, and their daughter Ellen (who was born in 1994) to develop Vegan Outreach.
+I moved from Tucson to Pittsburgh (below) to live with Matt, Anne, and their daughter Ellen (who was born in 1994) to develop Vegan Outreach.